Guia Gomez: 2010 Elections

-Awards and Programs
+Awards and programs

-During her tenure as Mayor, San Juan was recognized by the Department of Interior and Local Government as the Top Highly Urbanized City in the country in terms of governance for 2011.
+During her tenure as mayor, San Juan was recognized by the Department of Interior and Local Government as the Top Highly Urbanized City in the country in terms of governance for 2011.
 It was the second ranked in the country in 2010.
 Mayor Gomez mentions that this is due to her 7K program - Kalinisan (Cleanliness), Katahimikan (Peace), Kaunlaran (Progress), Kalusugan (Health), Kalikasan (Environment), and Kalinga sa Pamilya (Family Welfare).
 The latter two Ks were added by her, building on the 5Ks initially started by her son.

 One of her most important programs, together with architect Jun Palafox is the transformation of San Juan into a vertical green city, with "elevated sidewalks, monorail, high-rises and greenery".
 This is in response to the danger of floods in the city.

 2013 Elections

-Guia Gomez ran for re-election as mayor of San Juan.
+Gomez ran for re-election as mayor of San Juan.
 She won against Reynaldo San Pascual and Glenn Angeles.